Ce document est actuellement uniquement disponible en Anglais. Merci pour votre compréhension.

 The New Zealand government imposes a 15% Goods and Services Tax (GST) on transactions where the Buyer is located in New Zealand and the Seller is located outside the country.

 From July 2020 onwards, all orders that meet this criteria will have a 15% tax added to the order, paid for by the Buyer.
 The tax is added to the invoice total and is calculated on the total of the cost of the goods plus shipping.

 Sellers shipping from New Zealand

 The 15% tax will be added to the total value of the order (total item cost plus shipping) and paid for by the Buyer.
 For example, if the item value + shipping totals $40 NZD, then a $6 NZD tax will be added and the Buyer will pay $46 NZD.

-The 8% Discogs Marketplace Selling fee is only assessed on the item amount.
+The 9% Discogs Marketplace Selling fee is assessed on the item amount and the shipping cost.
 Discogs does not include taxes and shipping when assessing the fee.

 Note: If using PayPal, the PayPal fee will be calculated on the total amount of the order meaning it is inclusive of GST.
 You can choose to recoup this amount by raising your stated shipping costs.
 This can be done by updating your seller terms and / or shipping policies.

 New Zealand Business Number (NZBN) Verification

-Sellers can become exempt from GST charges on sales fees as well as on transactions where they are purchasing goods from a non-New Zealand Seller.
+Sellers can become exempt from GST charges on selling fees as well as on transactions where they are purchasing goods from a non-New Zealand Seller.

 If you are business in New Zealand with a registered NZBN, enter that information in the corresponding field of your Seller Settings and check "I am registered for GST".
 You will then be exempt in the Discogs Marketplace from GST rules.

 - Buyers will not have to pay GST on purchases when buying from a foreign seller.

 - Sellers will not be charged GST at the time of payment of the order.

 When filling out the customs form to ship to New Zealand, Sellers are required to include specific information as follows: